bereket6244/NumberPosition/README.md

 <strong>Number-Position GAME</strong>

 The rules are simple.
-Theres a four digit number and your goal is to find that four digit number.
+There's a four digit number and your goal is to find that number.
 You start by submitting your guess like you see here.

 ![image](https://user-images.githubusercontent.com/74484536/155799217-96c6bc47-b9b3-4dd9-ae43-ea70f6926813.png)

-The game then tells you the amount of matching digits it has and how many of those matching digits are in the correct position.The amount of correct digits is displayed on the first light blue squares and the amount of correct positions is stored on the second light blue squares like so.
+The game then tells you the amount of matching digits it has with the number you're supposed to find and how many of those matching digits are in the correct position.The amount of correct digits is displayed on the first dark brown squares and the amount of correct positions is stored on the second dark brown squares like so.

 ![image](https://user-images.githubusercontent.com/74484536/155799106-4e3437cd-03c5-40cc-9537-b96cf063fbf5.png)